MikalHKU/hku-ect.github.io/_posts/2019-01-09-kansen-op-festivals.md

 ---
 title: "Opportunities for HKU at leading festivals"
-excerpt: "HKU teachers and employees share their impressions of festivals and expos”
+excerpt: "HKU teachers and employees share their impressions of festivals and expos"
 author: Machiel Veltkamp

 header: